ConservationMetrics/guardianconnector-explorer/docs/schemas.md

 ## ODK

-The KoboToolbox API includes the following metadata fields per each submission, which are likely not useful to the map viewer:
+The KoboToolbox API includes the following metadata columns per each submission, which are likely not useful to the map viewer:

 * `_id`
 * `meta`

-Additionally, you may choose to filter out these fields that are commonly added to a KoboToolbox form for record keeping purposes, but possibly not relevant to show on this map:
+Additionally, you may choose to filter out these columns that are commonly added to a KoboToolbox form for record keeping purposes, but possibly not relevant to show on this map:

 * `start`
 * `end`